-Figure 4.11: Network set up for studying the ZRP-IERP
+Figure 4-11: Network set up for studying the ZRP-IERP

 - 1. Grid length: 500m500m. - 2.
 A network scenario is designed in NetSim GUI comprising of 12 Wireless Nodes and one ad-hoc link in the "Mobile Adhoc Network" Network Library. - 3.
-In the General Properties set mobility Model as NO MOBILITY for all devices present in GUI.
+In the General Properties set mobility Model as NO MOBILITY for all devices present in GUI. - The Medium Access Protocol was set to DCF in INTERFACE_1(WIRELESS)-> Datalink layer of all Wireless Nodes

-- 4. Configure CBR application from Wireless Nodes 1 to Wireless Nodes 12 with Transport Protocol to UDP in Application Properties - 5.
-Channel characteristics: Path loss only, Path loss model: Log Distance, Path loss exponent: 3.5. - 6.
-Set ZRP routing protocol under network layer properties in all nodes. - 7.
-Enable Packet Trace. - 8.
-In NetSim GUI Plots are Enabled. - 9.
+- 5. Configure CBR application from Wireless Nodes 1 to Wireless Nodes 12 with Transport Protocol to UDP in Application Properties - 6.
+Channel characteristics: Path loss only, Path loss model: Log Distance, Path loss exponent: 3. - 7.
+Set ZRP routing protocol under network layer properties in all nodes. - 8.
+Enable Packet Trace. - 9.
+In NetSim GUI Plots are Enabled. - 10.
 Run simulation for 10 seconds.